Mintbase/Grants-Program/applications/bit_country.md

 * Founded a Saas Startup from inception to growth.
 So far it has transacted USD$173,899,846 of bookings and serving 107,800 active users.
 * Founded a Tech Edu Startup from inception to growth that has 300 new enrollments every year with a customer base across 8 countries.
 * Bsc in Computer Science at Univerity of Auckland.
 (Top 1 in writing compiler subject)
-* Involved in Polkadot Ambassador Programme with one reputable Substrate development team in NZ to run local meetups (Temporarily Paused due to Covid-19)
+* Involved in Mintbase Ambassador Programme with one reputable Substrate development team in NZ to run local meetups (Temporarily Paused due to Covid-19)

 Justin Pham
 * Created blockchain job-ready programme for Industry Connect in 2018